-We compare the results of our localized kernel algorithm with ESPRIT and MUSIC algorithms (see \cite{plonka2018numerical}, pp. 576–586) on noisy variants of the one dimensional signal defined in (8) with $K=3, A_1 = 1, A_2 = -2, A_3 = 3, \lambda_1=-3, \lambda_2=-1, \lambda_3=2$ i.e., in this example,
+Next, we compare the results of our localized kernel algorithm with ESPRIT and MUSIC algorithms (see \cite{plonka2018numerical}, pp. 576–586) on noisy variants of the one dimensional signal defined in \eqref{eq:exp_3_points} with different levels of noise and values of $n$.
+We see that with $n=1024$, ESPRIT gives the best RMSE up to a noise level of -5dB, but our method gives better results when the SNR falls below -10dB.
+The runtime for both ESPRIT and MUSIC is much more than ours.
+In fact, they both require more than 5 minutes if $n\ge 16384$.
+On the other hand, our method gives a better performance even at -15dB SNR if only we can increase $n$.

-From the result in table \ref{tab:compare_table_1d}, we can see that ESPRIT and MUSIC algorithms fail to recuperate points at -10 dB SNR while our localized kernel algorithm still performs well at this noise level.
-This happens because ESPRIT and MUSIC algorithms determine the number of signal components by looking at the highest $K$ eigenvalues of a Hankel matrix.
-However, in high noise scenario, the eigenvalues corresponding to the signal are overwhelmed by the eigenvalues corresponding to the noise as shown in Figure \ref{fig:hist} (c).
+In Figure~\ref{fig:fail_case}, we examine the dependence of our algorithm on the choice of the threshold $\tau$.
+It is clear from Figure~\ref{fig:fail_case}(a) that if $\tau$ is too high (e.g., $\tau=5$), we will not detect the signal with the smallest amplitude even in the absence of noise.
+When noise is present, our method results in a reduction of noise as indicated by Lemma~\ref{lemma:noiselemma} below.
+We may then set the threshold $\tau$ by examining the power spectrum $|E_n(x)|$ (cf. \eqref{eq:noisespectrum}).
+In our example, we chose this to be $1.01\times\max_x|E_n(x)|$.
+Figure~\ref{fig:fail_case}(b) shows that for a small value of $n$, this threshold is too high to detect the smallest amplitude signal.
+The noise is suppressed even more for a larger value of $n$, which results in the detection of all the frequencies again, as shown in Figure~\ref{fig:fail_case}(c).